attilammagyar/js80p/README.md

 ##### Oscillator Instability

-The second screw icon next to the [tuning selector](#usage-synth-common-tuning) adds a level of randomization to the oscillator's frequency over time, mimicing the imperfectness of analog synthesizers.
+The second screw icon next to the [tuning selector](#usage-synth-common-tuning) adds a level of randomization to the oscillator's frequency over time, mimicking the imperfectness of analog synthesizers.
 The more the screw is turned, the more the oscillator will diverge from the correct pitch, hovering sometimes above, and sometimes below.

 When the instability of the two oscillators is set to the same value, and the [MODE](#usage-synth-main-mode) knob is in the Mix&Mod position, then the